3 ways that citizen engagement drives city development

 3. It incorporates “forgotten” groups.

 Citizen engagement opens dialogue to include the views and perspectives of underrepresented groups.
 Leading to more inclusive local governments.
 As seen in the previous points, this can strengthen public consensus for important local development plans and provide the support and the community ownership necessary for sustainability.
 Underlining the principle that drawing on the knowledge of a diverse group generates solutions that are practical, effective, and locally oriented.
+For more on this, read about how one city in Finland is engaging the youth.

 No city or local government would assert that they enable amazing community or solve any problem by themselves.
 The truth of the matter is that dynamic and innovative municipalities have at their core strong and inclusive citizen engagement minded leaders that leverage the ideas and talents of all members of the community to ensure the common good and create lasting health and prosperity.